tamtamchik/app-store-receipt-parser/README.md

 A lightweight TypeScript library for extracting transaction IDs from Apple's ASN.1 encoded Unified Receipts.

 > **Warning!** This library is not a full-fledged receipt parser.
-> It only extracts transaction IDs from the Apple's ASN.1 encoded Unified Receipts.
+> It only extracts some information from the Apple's ASN.1 encoded Unified Receipts.
 > It does not work with the old style transactions receipts.

 ## Installation